kamilburda/gimp-export-layers/DEVELOPMENT.md

 * initializing a package or a library,
 * standalone scripts such as test runners, git hooks, etc.

-Do not execute functions from the GIMP API or PDB on the module or class level as they are not fully initialized yet and it causes the application to crash.
+Do not execute functions from the GIMP API or PDB on the module or class level as they are not fully initialized yet and cause the application to crash.

 Do not call the `_` function to mark module- or class-level strings as translatable.
 You need to defer the translation until the strings are used in the local scope.